BOBO1997/qctc/README.md

-# The Simulator of Quantum Computation with Topological Codes
+# The Simulator of Quantum Computation with Error Corrections

 ## Abstract

-- A fast simulator for topological quantum computation and topological error correction.
+- A fast simulator for quantum computation and error correction.
 - A transpiler of topological computation model.

 ## Todo List

-### Methods
+### Features

 #### Stabilizer Simulator by Gottesman-Knill Theorem
 Given a graph, output its